-There is a Maximum Lifetime Benefit, including pharmacy and dental benefits, of \$2,000,000 per Plan Participant, or \$4,000,000 per Family.
-This maximum is across all medical, pharmacy, and dental plans offered by the Montana University System Benefits Plan.
-Some Covered Medical Expenses contain their own payment or service maximums in the form of annual or lifetime dollar limits, or limits on the number of allowed visits or services.
-For the Traditional Plan, these limits are contained in the description of the specific services below and/or in the current Schedule of Benefits.
+Some Covered Medical Expenses contain their own service maximums in the form of annual limits on the number of allowed visits or services.
+For the Medical Plan, these limits are contained in the description of the specific services below and/or in the current Choices Enrollment Workbook Schedule of Benefits.